-The Head of Learning Support, the Sub-Warden Academic and the Health & Safety Manager regularly review this policy to ensure it remains effective, operational and compliant.
+The Head of Learning Support, the Sub-Warden Academic and the Head of Facilities & Compliance Manager regularly review this policy to ensure it remains effective, operational and compliant.
 Any changes will be recorded with a new policy issued.

 A formal evaluation of the policy takes place every two years in co-ordination with the Head of Learning Support, the SEND Governor and the allocated member of SMT (the Sub-Warden Academic).